Semi driver faces charges in three-vehicle crash on Vail Pass that sent five to hospital

 A Detroit man who was driving a semi-tractor down Vail Pass on Saturday morning faces five counts of careless driving causing injury following a three-vehicle accident.

 After the collision, the semi-tractor used a runaway truck ramp to come to a stop at milepost 182.
-The Jeep was being driven by a 69-year-old male from Evans, Colorado.
+The Jeep was being driven by a 69-year-old male from Evans.

 The driver of the semi-tractor and the driver of the Jeep Cherokee did not sustain injuries.
 Excessive speed and brake failure are being considered as possible factors in the crash.
 The crash remains under investigation.